Redfern

 Redfern's population is slightly younger than the national pattern

-At 36 years, Redfern's median age is nearly matching Greater Sydney's average of 37.
-This is modestly under the Australian median of 38.
-Relative to Greater Sydney, Redfern has a higher concentration of residents aged 25-34 (26.5%) but fewer residents aged 5-14 (5.1%).
-The 25-34 concentration in Redfern is well above the national average of 14.5%.
-Since the Census conducted in 2021, the population aged 15 to 24 has grown from 10.3% to 13.2%.
-Conversely, the population aged 35 to 44 has declined from 17.5% to 16.5%.
-Demographic projections suggest that Redfern's age profile will evolve significantly by 2041.
-The most notable projected growth is in the 25 to 34 cohort, which shows a projected increase of 85%, adding 3,518 residents to reach a total of 7,650.
-In contrast, both the 0 to 4 and 5 to 14 age groups are projected to see reduced numbers by that time.
+Redfern's median age is 36 years, nearly matching Greater Sydney's average of 37, which is modestly under the Australian median of 38.
+Compared to Greater Sydney, Redfern has a higher concentration of residents aged 25-34 (26.5%) but fewer residents aged 5-14 (5.1%).
+This 25-34 concentration is well above the national average of 14.5%.
+According to the 2021 Census, the population aged 15 to 24 grew from 10.3% to 13.2%, while the 35 to 44 cohort declined from 17.5% to 16.5%.
+Demographic modeling suggests that Redfern's age profile will significantly change by 2041.
+The 25 to 34 age group is projected to grow strongly at 85%, adding 3,517 residents to reach a total of 7,650.
+In contrast, both the 0 to 4 and 5 to 14 age groups are expected to have reduced numbers.

 Frequently Asked Questions - Age